New Terms and Conditions for Teachers - Why?

 Anonymized Information

-Alternatively to getting consent from the school district, you may choose to anonymize the information.
+You may choose to anonymize the information as an alternative to confirming you are authorized.
 For example, when adding students to your classes, instead of entering

 Albert Einstein 245367